Thursday, 21 April 2016

 EPILOGUE

 Finally, surveying the varied interpretations attributed to their designs (see the devoted literature) one can't but be mesmerised.
-Yet, beyond any source and intent, they communicate the idea of a polysemous nature suggestive of the creative effort and artistic value encrusted within.
-They do resonate the innate talent of these weavers for creating 'open' images apt to reflect a shifting and rich cultural environment.
+Beyond any source and intent, they communicate the idea of a polysemous nature suggestive of the creative effort and artistic value encrusted within.
+They do resonate with the innate talent of these weavers for creating 'open' images apt to reflect a shifting and rich cultural environment.
 Hence, adding feasible interpretations to the acknowledged wisdom should not but enrich the perception of these extraordinary works of art.

 Tekke main carpet